JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

 Was he transferred to another position or office in the past year (October  |syear prev|  to September |syear|  )?
 -------------------------------------------------------------------------------------------------------------------------

-1. Yes, to another office and, as a result, He moved location
+1. Yes, to another office and, as a result, he moved location
 2. Yes, to another office but I didn’t move
 3. Yes, to another position in the same office
 4. No